Giedo van der Garde

+Van der Garde moved to sportscar racing in 2016, joining G-Drive Racing in both the European Le Mans Series and the FIA World Endurance Championship in the LMP2 class, winning the former in his debut season after achieving multiple victories.
+He spent five further seasons in WEC and the IMSA SportsCar Championship with Nederland, amongst six appearances at the 24 Hours of Le Mans.
+Van der Garde retired at the end of 2023, becoming a full-time commentator and pundit for Viaplay.

+Early life and career

+Giedo Gijsbertus Gerrit van der Garde was born on 25 April 1985 in Rhenen, Netherlands.

 Karting

 Van der Garde had a successful karting career, winning the Dutch championship in 1998.
-In Super A he was best rookie in 2001 and world champion in 2002.
+In Super A he was the best rookie in 2001 and the world champion in 2002.

 Formula Renault

-The following year he joined the Formula Renault 2000 Championship and finished sixth, driving for Dutch team Van Amersfoort Racing.
+The following year he joined the Formula Renault 2000 Championship and finished sixth, driving for the Dutch team Van Amersfoort Racing.
 On the strength of his performance he became part of the Renault F1 Driver Development programme.